Are gas and vehicle expenses tax deductible?

 - Vehicle purchase documents if claiming depreciation

-TurboTax Self-Employed compares the standard mileage and actual expense methods, applies your business-use percentage to each expense, and handles depreciation through Form 4562.
+TurboTax compares the standard mileage and actual expense methods, applies your business-use percentage to each expense, and handles depreciation through Form 4562.

 FAQ